dotnet/docs/docs/framework/wcf/extending/client-channel-factories-and-channels.md

  When closed, channel factories are responsible for closing any channels they created that are not yet closed.
 Note that the model is asymmetric here because when a channel listener is closed, it only stops accepting new channels but leaves existing channels open so that they can continue receiving messages.

- [!INCLUDE[indigo2](../../../../includes/indigo2-md.md)] provides base class helpers for this process.
+ WCF provides base class helpers for this process.
 (For a diagram of the channel helper classes discussed in this topic, see [Channel Model Overview](../../../../docs/framework/wcf/extending/channel-model-overview.md).)

 -   The <xref:System.ServiceModel.Channels.CommunicationObject> class implements <xref:System.ServiceModel.ICommunicationObject> and enforces the state machine described in step 2 of [Developing Channels](../../../../docs/framework/wcf/extending/developing-channels.md).